Zekromaster/MensaUnisaTelegramBot/README.md

 # MensaUnisa/TelegramBot
 A simple python script that uses the data from my Cacher for the UniSa Refectory to post the menu for a specific day to a telegram channel.
+It won't post the same day two times in a row, but it will reattempt if last attempt failed.

 Run by running `execute` inside the directory, or put it in your crontab to post daily.